skalenetwork/skale-consensus/docs/consensus-spec.md

 https://inria.hal.science/hal-00944019/file/RR-2016-Consensus-optimal-V5.pdf

 Once the binary consensus completed, it guarantees that all honest node will reach consensus of `1` or `0'.
-If honest nodes reach `1` it is guaranteed that `1` was initially voted by at least `1' honest nodes.
+If honest nodes reach `1` it is guaranteed that `1` was initially voted by at least one honest node.
 That, in turn, guarantees that the `block proposal` is `DA safe`, or that it is widely distributed over the network.

-If a `block consensus` phase outputs `1` for several proposals, the proposal with highest priority is selected.
-The priority changes from one block to another so that on average each node has similar probability to win.
+If a `block consensus` phase outputs `1` for several proposals, _the proposal with highest priority is selected_.
+In a rare case where consensus reports all zeroes, a `default block` is committed.

+### 3.5.7 Block consensus phase (optimized consensus)

+For optimized consensus the node waits for a `DA proof` from the `previous winner`, and then starts a single binary consensus voting `1'.
+In normal case, this will result in all honest nodes voting `1` and binary consensus resulting in `1`, which leads to committal of the block from `previous winner`.

+If `block proposal timeout` is reached, the node will start binary consensus voting `0`.
+This will typically happen if `previos winner` crashed and did not submit a proposal.
+In such a rare case, all honest nodes will normally vote `0`.
+This will lead to binary consensus resulting in `0`.
+In such a case, a `default block` is committed.

 ### 3.5.7  Block  signature phase